-TSLL is an official publication of TS-SIS and OBS-SIS.
+TSLL is an official publication of TS-SIS and LSRD-SIS.
 It is the responsibility of the chair of each section to ensure that news items relating to section activities are published in TSLL.
-The TS-SIS and OBS-SIS chairs are free to disseminate section news through other venues as well, such as AALL’s newsletter and listserv discussion groups.
+The TS-SIS and LSRD-SIS chairs are free to disseminate section news through other venues as well, such as AALL’s newsletter and listserv discussion groups.

 VII.
 RELATIONSHIP WITH HEINONLINE

 AALL signed a three-year agreement with William S. Hein & Co. effective December 2, 2009, which grants Hein rights to reproduce TSLL as part of HeinOnline.
 This agreement automatically renews for successive one-year terms unless terminated in writing by either party to the agreement.